 2. Dairy Helps You Lose Weight

 As compared to the consumption of other drinks and beverages such as soda and canned juices, dairy consumption may help people lose weight.
 While any healthy food would serve the same purpose, the protein in dairy also keeps us full for longer and has the potential to reduce cravings.
+A small amount of weight loss has been reported in people who consume dairy frequently.4

 3. Dairy Doesn’t Increase Cardiovascular Disease Risk